 - Read the lease carefully before signing

-- Do not sign a lease if you cannot fulfill its terms and conditions.
-For example, if you are a student, do not sign a twelve month lease if you onlyintend to stay in the property for nine months.
+- Do not sign a lease if you cannot fulfil its terms and conditions.
+For example, if you are a student, do not sign a twelve-month lease if you only intend to stay in the property for nine months.

 - If you are coming to the end of a lease and wish to leave, whilst there is no legal obligation to do so as the end date is known from the start, Threshold advises that you give the appropriate notice of termination in writing.